Mia Bella's Gourmet Candles Banner

 Keep burning candles away from children and pets.

 Place candles on a protected, heat resistant surface, such as a trivet.
-Hot jars and votive holders can damage furniture.
+Hot jars and glass holders can damage furniture.

 Do not place jars on candle warmers/coffee warmer plates – the glass jar and metal wick base were not created to sustain the heat buildup from the wax melting from the bottom up.
 Jars could potentially break.